The 20 inexpensive and quick fix-ups below will earn you more money selling your home.

 Make your house smell nice.

 Air fresheners and diffusers are inexpensive and make a difference.
 Another good idea is to bake some cookies or muffins.
 Also, wash all of your walls well with a nice scented cleaner.
 Don’t overdo it though or buyers might think you’re covering something up.
 And don’t try to mask issues such as moisture or pet urine.
-You’ll have to remedy those.
+It’s best to remedy those powerful smells when selling your home.

 And touch-up.
 But only paint if you can do a good job.
 Bad painting and finishing can hurt more than it helps.
 A professional painter, if needed, is a good investment.
 Change the colour of weird rooms.
 Your daughter might like purple and orange stripes but a buyer will only think of the time and expense it will take to repaint.